syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Viewing-PDF-Files.md

 {% endhighlight %}
 {% endtabs %}

-N> When loading multiple PDF files, manually closing the existing document using the **close** method before reloading the new PDF document can lead to **unwanted exceptions**.
+N> To prevent exceptions when loading PDFs, avoid manually closing the current document before loading a new one.
+Doing so can cause unwanted issues, especially with multiple PDFs.

 ## Obtain the PDF file information